Looking for a Bankers Life review from the perspective of an insurance agent?

 Here’s the truth…

-Working for Bankers Life is more like working in a job than it is having your own business.
+For some, working for Bankers Life is more like working in a job than it is having your own business.

 What former Bankers Life agents have told me is there’s much micromanagement.

 For example, you’re expected to show up at a certain time every day.
 You are given orders like an employee, even though you’re a 1099 independent contractor.